-To test “proprietary” audio and video support, try and play the following.
+To test proprietary media support, try and play the following test video.

 Installing proprietary media support

 The above assumes the normal (stable) install location using official (rpm/deb) packages.
 If the path is wrong or you get a “command not found” error, then open vivaldi://about and look at the Executable Path line to find out where Vivaldi is installed, and adjust the above accordingly.